Skip to main content

 Initialize

-The initialize section is where you define which plugins will be used in your manifest file and provide the global configuration for them.
+The initialize section is where you define which plugins will be used in your manifest file and provide the configuration for them.
 Below is sample for initialization:

 initialize: